himulawang/echo-ip/README.md

 if both `--cert` and `--privKey` flags are supplied a HTTPS server on default port `443` will be started.
 The port can always be overridden using the `--port` flag.

+To run the server in IPv6 mode bind the address to `::`.

 To view the help output run: `echo-ip --help`.